 Fair value through profit or loss - This category comprises derivatives, or liabilities acquired or incurred principally for the purpose of selling or repurchasing it in the near term.
 They are carried in the statement of financial position at fair value with changes in fair value recognized in profit and loss.

-Amortized cost: This category includes trade and other payables, due to related parties and other debt, which are recognized at amortized cost.
+Amortized cost: This category includes trade and other payables, due to related parties and other debt and long term debt, which are recognized at amortized cost.